danimal141/20211223-englt/slides.md

   end

   let(:client) { SomeClient.new }
+  # instance_double:
+  #   - Can stub methods.
+  #   - If you try to stub the undefined method, it would raise an error.
   let(:some_lib) { instance_double(SomeLib) }
   let(:expected_body) { ... }
   let(:expected_json) { JSON.parse expected_body }

   subject { client.request }

+  # call the subject.
   it { is_expected.to eq expected_json }
 end
 ```